ircv3/ircv3-specifications/extensions/sts.md

 The policy is communicated to clients via the STS capability and should be processed by the client at capability negotiation time.

-The name of the STS capability is `draft/sts`.
+The name of the STS capability is `sts`.

 The value of the capability specifies the duration during which the client MUST only connect to the server securely (using TLS, aka.
 SSL), and the port number to use for secure connections.